How Old is My House & When Was It Built?

 Why Knowing Your House's Age is Important

-At Housebuyers4u, we’ve seen how knowing a property’s age helps homeowners make informed decisions.
-Older homes can offer charm and value but often come with challenges like higher maintenance.
+We’ve seen how knowing a property’s age helps homeowners make informed decisions.
+Older homes can offer charm and value, but they often come with challenges such as higher maintenance.
 In our experience, addressing age-related issues early can boost appeal and maximise value when selling.

 Advice from our Property Expert Paul: